ImsirovicAjdin/mybooks-react-testing-library-tdd/README.md

-## Commit e8963b8 (Ch 3 end):

-You had to add `expect.extend({ toContainText })` in both Step 17 and Step 19 for the following reasons:

-1. **Step 17**: In Step 17, you added the `expect.extend({ toContainText })` line to your main test file (`domMatchers.js`) where you set up Jest's custom matchers.
-This line extends Jest's `expect` object with your custom `toContainText` matcher, making it available for all test files.
-This setup is done globally for your entire test suite.

-2. **Step 19**: In Step 19, when you updated the `AppointmentsDayView.test.js` file to use the custom matcher, you needed to import and extend it in the local context of that specific test file.
-This ensures that the custom matcher is available for tests within that file.
-Each test file can have its own custom matchers, and these custom matchers are scoped to that file.

-So, you added `expect.extend({ toContainText })` to both locations to ensure that the custom matcher is globally available across your test suite and specifically available in the `AppointmentsDayView.test.js` file where you're using it.

 ## Chapter 3 re-coding notes (commit: XXXXXX)

 The section you provided discusses creating a custom Jest matcher called `toContainText`.
 This matcher aims to make expectations involving the presence of specific text within an element's content more readable.
 While creating custom matchers can be useful for enhancing test readability, it's essential to consider simplicity and maintainability.